lidat/knowledge-center/pages/knowledgedocs/Messaging Operations/Best Practices for Messaging with Predefined Content.md

 3. I’ll need to ask you a few quick questions, just to make sure your account is secure.

-*Note: asking for two to three pieces of information at a time can speed up the process.
-E.g.: Can I please have your name, date of birth and address?*
+<div class="note">Note: asking for two to three pieces of information at a time can speed up the process.
+E.g.: Can I please have your name, date of birth and address?*</div>

 **Communicating end of day/closure for brands not available 24/7**